Measuring Tips

 The Right Tool for the Job

-Dry Ingredients
+How to Measure Dry Ingredients

-To correctly measure flour or other dry, powdery ingredients, use a spoon to scoop the ingredient into the exact size measuring cup.
+To measure flour or other dry, powdery ingredients properly, use a spoon to scoop the ingredient into the exact size measuring cup.
 Do not shake or tap the measuring cup on the countertop as this will compact the ingredient and affect the final measurement.
 Keep scooping the ingredients until the measuring cup is overflowing.
 Using the back of a knife, level off the ingredient until it is even with the top of the cup.

-Liquid Ingredients
+How to Measure Liquid Ingredients

-Soft Ingredients
+How to Measure Soft Ingredients

 When measuring a sticky food like honey, coating the inside of the measuring cup with oil will help the honey slide out of the measuring cup easier.

-Special Instructions
+Special Instructions for Measuring

 Some recipes call for special steps to ensure that the correct amount of an ingredient is used.
 For example, a recipe may call for 1 teaspoon of salt, scant.
 What does this mean?
 Check out the list of special instruction terms below.